 September 30th, also known as Orange Shirt Day, holds immense importance for all of us as a day of reflection and learning.
 The history of this day is marked with suffering and promoting awareness can help us take one more step towards community building and cooperation.

-Innovation Credit Union was honoured to invite all our members and employees to attend an enlightening virtual session by Phyllis Webstad, Founder of the Orange Shirt Day and Ambassador of the Orange Shirt Society.
+Innovation Federal Credit Union was honoured to invite all our members and employees to attend an enlightening virtual session by Phyllis Webstad, Founder of the Orange Shirt Day and Ambassador of the Orange Shirt Society.

 “Orange Shirt Day is a day to have conversation about all aspects of Indian residential schools.
 It is a day to honour survivors and their families, and to remember those that did not make it,” says Ms. Webstad.
 “Sharing my story of how my orange shirt was taken from me is my way to encourage others to share their experiences, as well as helping me on my healing journey.”